-Of the reported forty-nine founders, an unusually high number for a private lodge, forty-eight signed the petitions (there were seven petitions due to the need to have different documents sent around the Empire).
+Forty-nine Old Wellingtonians and Governors petitioned the United Grand Lodge to create the Lodge, an unusually high number for a private lodge.
+Forty-eight signed the petitions, of which there were seven petitions due to the need to have different documents sent around the Empire.
 The only founder not to actually sign was the Duke of Connaught & Strathearn, the Grand Master.
 No one seems to have objected.

-On the petition, the Earl of Derby gave his profession as “Peer”, and the Duke of Connaught & Strathearn as “Field Marshal”.
-In fact twenty-two were career soldiers.
-The Law accounted for the next greatest proportion, nine; seven barristers and two solicitors, and a retired army officer who was a Justice of the Peace for good measure.
+On the petition, the Earl of Derby gave his profession as “Peer”, and the Duke of Connaught & Strathearn elected to give “Field Marshal” from the options available to him.
+The Law accounted for the next greatest proportion, nine: seven barristers and two solicitors, and a retired army officer who was a Justice of the Peace for good measure.
 There were four doctors, three school masters, a farmer and two planters, two civil servants, and a clerk in holy orders.
-Three were in trade, a brewery manager, a merchant, and the managing director of Chubbs, the lock makers.
+Three were in trade: a brewery manager, a merchant, and the managing director of Chubbs, the lock makers.
 Only one claimed to be a gentleman, emphatically stating ‘none’ when asked his profession or trade.

-In Wellington 'house' terms, the Hill had produced the largest number, eight, closely followed by the Stanley with seven.
+In Wellington ‘house’ terms, the Hill had produced the largest number, eight, closely followed by the Stanley with seven.
 Every house was represented, there was also a day boy without a house affiliation, a governor, and a member of the Senior Common Room.
-One brother, Pollock, he of the bridge across the railway to Derby field, managed to spend time in the Hill, the Stanley and even the Blucher.
+One brother, Pollock, he of the bridge across the railway to Derby field (itself named after another Founder), managed to spend time in the Hill, the Stanley and even the Blucher.

 Fully six had been Head of College, a further two had served as Deputy Heads, sixteen had been College Prefects, and four had been Head of the OTC, the equivilent of today’s Corps.
 To balance this somewhat officious impression, seven played for the XV, including two captains, six for the XI, four shot in the VIII, and two played Rackets for College.